Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/get-started/overview.md

 ## Prerequisites

-Check the following prerequisites before installing the Tizen Studio for RT:
+Check the following prerequisites before installing Tizen Studio for RT:

 - Java Development Kit (JDK) requirements

-  You must install a JDK 8 to use the Tizen Studio.
+  You must install a JDK 8 to use Tizen Studio.
 Do not install OpenJDK.

   To install the appropriate JDK version for your Ubuntu system, go to the Ubuntu Web site and follow the detailed instructions for installing the Oracle&reg; JDK version 8.

 - Operating system and hardware requirements

-  The following table lists the supported operating systems and hardware requirements for the Tizen Studio for RT.
+  The following table lists the supported operating systems and hardware requirements for Tizen Studio for RT.

   **Table: Operating system and hardware requirements**